 Do you remember Shelly?
 You should, as they have nifty devices for home automation.
-I was in love with their web GUI on Shelly 1 (review) and their funky looking Shelly Eye camera (review) and now, Shelly is exploring another market: sensors with Shelly Motion.
-And there is lot’s to talk about.
+I was in love with their web GUI on Shelly 1 (review) and their funky-looking Shelly Eye camera (review) and now, Shelly is exploring another market: sensors with Shelly Motion.
+And there are lots to talk about.

 Shelly Motion – not ZigBee but WiFi

 What stands out most is the size of the sensor.
 Shelly’s Motion is big and heavy.
 It’s nicely designed so it’s not ugly, but it will be instantly visible thanks to its size and (optional) LED embedded inside the PIR shell.
 The reason why Shelly Motion is so big is the internal battery that lets the PIR sensor connect to the network for a year (or more) on a single charge.

 Other than the micro USB (hey guys what happened to USB-C?) and a reset pin, there are no other ways to interact with the device physically.
 WiFi protocol enables hub-less operation which is great for anyone just looking for an easy start and the well-developed app and web interface provide an array of interesting options.